workadventure/workadventure/docs/map-building/tiled-editor/download-map.md

 ![Open the "code" button](../images/navigate_to_repo.png)

-Ensuite cliquez sur le bouton Download ZIP
+Then click on the Download ZIP button

 ![Click "download" button](../images/download_repo.png)

-Make the changes that you wannt to do in any text editor and to push it you just need
+Make the changes that you want in Tiled and to upload you only need to

 ## Need some help?